Vj3ko/chat_app/README.md

 This is an application that simulates chat using [Scaledrone](https://https://www.scaledrone.com/)

 In the chat u will be able to send messages to each other using a Nickname u set on login page.
+U will be able to see when someone logged in or logged out of the chat.
+You can show or hide members list.
+Every user will get a random color next to a name.
+Enjoy chatting :)

 ### Built with